Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/07-CoreData-Relationships/Readme.md

 Instead of having the stack in the app delegate, we'll create a separate class for it.
 Let's pair program this time.
 This means all the coding will be made in just ONE computer while the other person guides with the instructions.

+Download the [starter project here](https://github.com/amelinagzz/coredata-starter) and work from there.

 **File -> New -> File -> iOS -> Source -> Swift File template -> Next**
 And name it CoreDataStack, then save it.